 Tofu confuses some people.
 If you are unfamiliar with it, it could seem quite intimidating.
 However, if you try it you might find that you actually like it.

 Nuts are a great source of protein.
 If you are fortunate enough to have a tree of nuts growing in your yard, you could easily (and cheaply) collect them.

-Eggs are a wonderful protein source that are also very healthy for you.
+Eggs are a wonderful protein source that is also very healthy for you.
 The great thing about eggs is that if you raise chickens for meat, then you’ll get eggs as a free byproduct.

-So if you are a fan of chicken, you can enjoy them (and their health benefits) two ways.
+If you are a fan of chicken, you can enjoy them (and their health benefits) two ways.

 25. Sweet Potatoes

-So if you like sweet potatoes, you can now enjoy them that much more because they are also a great protein source.
+If you like sweet potatoes, you can now enjoy them that much more because they are also a great protein source.

 Well, now that you are aware of all of these healthy protein options (for those that are meat eaters and those that are not), you hopefully can have an easier time gaging what to eat.